felipejoazeiro/felipejoazeiro/README.md

 - 📫 How to reach me **felipejoazeiro@gmail.com**

-- ⚡ Fun fact **I play games, read books like Name of the Wind and A Song of Ice and Fire and I listen to PodCasts everyday.**
+- ⚡ About me **I play games, read books like Name of the Wind and A Song of Ice and Fire and I listen to PodCasts everyday.**

 ## 🚀 Languages and Tools: